Besides being a game collector and historian, Bruce Whitehill has been a game inventor for over 30 years.

 Talat - The "Three" game introduced by Huch! & Friends at the 2011 Essen Games Fair in Germany

-Fuse (Lunte) - A card game with a growing fuse and only two chances to score in the entire game
+Fuse (Lunte) - A card game with a growing fuse and only two chances to score in the entire game; Mückespiele, 2015; Zoch, 2016.

-Match 5 - Party game where matching answers count; scheduled for fall 2015 release in Germany
+High 5 - Party game where matching answers count; 2015 release by Moses Spiel, Germany (German language only)

 Bruce Whitehill is considered the world’s foremost authority on American game companies.
 As a historian, he has written extensively on American games and the products and people that defined the industry.
 His book, "Games: American Games and Their Makers, 1822-1992," (now out of print but available from the author), is the most authoritative work on the history of American games and game companies ever published.
 His second book, "Americanopoly: America as Seen Through Its Games," was published in conjunction with his exhibitionat the Swiss Museum of Games (Musée Suisse du Jeu) in La Tour-de-Peilz.

 He is the author of the extended section on games in Grolier’s New Book of Knowledge encyclopedia, and his extensive study on the history of American games and the U.S. games industry was a featured entry in the book, Board Game Studies/2, the International Journal For the Study of Board Games, published by Leiden University, The Netherlands.
 His articles appeared regularly in Antique Toy World and Collectible Toys and Values, and he has written for Antique Trader, Baby Boomer, Collectible Toys, Collectible Trend$, The Ephemera Journal, Goodtimes, Inside Collector, KayBee Toys Magazine, the New Jersey Star Ledger, Toys and Prices, Toy Values Monthly, and other magazines; his report on the histories of early American games still being manufactured appeared as a four-part series in Games International magazine in England.